lljr/project2/README.md

 # `application.py`

-handles login/logout flow via http requests and leaves everything else to websockets.
+handles `login/logout` flow via HTTP requests.

-The nature of this flow is documented in the [FlaskSocketIO documentation](https://flask-socketio.readthedocs.io/en/latest/), and the author actually encourages this one for simplicity's sake.
-You'll only see `/leave`, `/` and `/adduser` as http routes.
+The nature of this flow is documented in the [FlaskSocketIO documentation](https://flask-socketio.readthedocs.io/en/latest/), and the author actually encourages this for simplicity's sake.
+You'll only see `/leave`, `/` and `/adduser` as HTTP routes.

 <a id="org71262cf"></a>

 ## Session vs localStorage

-One thing to note about the `/leave` route is that it does not remove the user from the database &#x2013; that is due to the nature of this chat app that assumes a user will chat quickly and then leave.
-Therefore, their name would become available to any other user, allowing a different person to claim the past username's messages.
+The `/leave` route  does not remove the user from the database &#x2013;
+the app assumes a user will chat quickly and then leave.
+Therefore, their name would become available to any other user, allowing a different person to claim the previous username's messages.
 By not erasing the user from the database during logout, I'm preventing their username and their respective chat messages to be claimed by another person.

-I have thought a lot about this decision and decided to leave it that way.
-Since most likely this app will run as a development server, I do not see another reason to change this design decision.
-I would consider removing the user on the databse were I to deploy the app in a production server.

 Another thing is that the `/leave` route accepts AJAX requests because it will take care of clearing `localStorage` and sending a last